Employment Tribunal (Range of costs)

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 4 - 6 weeks.
 If your claim proceeds to a Final Hearing, your case is likely to take 6 - 12 months.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

-We have four members of the team who may work on your matter.
+We have five members of the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by Ed Jenneson, Partner and Head of Employment.

 Ed Jenneson - Partner (Hull) specialising in employment law, in particular TUPE and the Equality Act, harassment and discrimination.
 Also experienced in preparing service agreements for senior executives with complex bonus structures and dealing with senior director.
 Joined Rollits in 2002; Qualified in 2004.